 This eclectic second-hand shop is home to a revolving collection of art.
 377 Pine St, (802) 540-0107, M, W-Th, 10-5; Fri-Sat, 10-9; Sun, 11-3.

-Abstract contemporary by Bruce R. MacDonald, Gordon Auchincloss, Joël Urruty and George Peterson.
-June 2016: The new light harnessing brushwork of artist Bruce R. MacDonald.
-Celebrate the warm transition of spring to summer days with “Spring Radiance”.
-27 Sears Lane (next to Greer’s), (800) 639-1868, Open for First Friday, 5-8, Thurs-Fri, 9-5 & by appointment.
+Abstract contemporary by artists Bruce R. MacDonald, Gordon Auchincloss, Joël Urruty and George Peterson.
+Large, precise and multi-dimensional.
+July 2016: Come see Bruce R. MacDonald’s new Fire and Copper collection in “Summer’s Fire”.
+The oxidized reds, yellows, oranges and hints of green celebrate summer’s return.
+27 Sears Lane (next to Greer’s), (800) 639-1868, Open for First Friday, 5-8, Thurs-Fri, 9-5 & by appt.

 This manufacturer of custom vinyl records shows art in its hallway.
-June-July 2016: The Howard Center Arts Collective and the Bellcate School present their summer show with guest artists Jim Baab Jr., Justin Rounds, and Nate Longchamp.
+June-July 2016: The Howard Center Arts Collective and the Bellcate School present their summer show with guest artists Jim Babb Jr., Justin Rounds, and Nate Longchamp.
 Opening reception during First Friday Art.
 660 Pine St #5 (behind Feldman’s Bagels), (802) 540-8188.
-M-F, 9-6. (image: untitled (9″x24″; watercolor on paper; 2015)
+M-F, 9-6.